Code-Institute-Submissions/Dark-Luna/TESTING.md

 ### Responsiveness ###

+I have tried to make the site as responsive as I could, but I am aware there are some issues.
+Time was a factor in this, but a big thing is not having enough knowledge (yet).
+I did the best I could.

 - User story being tested: As a User, I want to easily navigate the site on mobile, Desktop and tablet.

   - Test: